 Video by Alex Coppola

 Agency by Design project manager Jen Ryan describes her experience discussing the “maker mind” at TEDxDirigo.

-This thinking routine helps learners slow down and make careful, detailed observations by encouraging them to look beyond the obvious features of an object or system.
-This thinking routine helps stimulate curiosity, raises questions, and surfaces areas for further inquiry.
+This routine encourages learners to slow down and make careful, detailed observations as they look beyond the obvious features of an object or system and think about how it works.
+This thinking routine can help foster curiosity as children notice details, ask questions, make connections, and identify topics for future inquiry.